rcpch/digital-growth-charts-server/docs/developer/react-component.md

 ## Licensing

-The chart data bundled in the component is subject to copyright and is owned by the RCPCH.
-If you wish to use this software commercially, please [contact the RCPCH](../about/contact.md) so we can ensure you have the correct license for use.

-This chart component software is released under the MIT license.
+This chart component software is is subject to copyright and is owned by the RCPCH, but is released under the MIT license.
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

+There is important chart line rendering data bundled in the component, which subject to copyright and is owned by the RCPCH.
+It is specifically excluded from the MIT license mentioned above.
+If you wish to use this software, please [contact the RCPCH](../about/contact.md) so we can ensure you have the correct license for use.
+Subscribers to the Digital Growth Charts API will automatically be assigned licenses for the chart plotting data.